Login to Complete _An Application_ or to Access Judging Panel

 The Maryland AIA Chapter Design Awards programs are designed to encourage and recognize distinguished architectural achievement; to honor the architectural team, their clients and consultants who work together to improve the built environment; to demonstrate the breadth of services architects provide; and to raise public consciousness of the Architect’s role in shaping the quality of life through design excellence.

-If you've previously submitted a project, you have an account and will be able to login with those credentials.
-If you have not, you will automatically establish an account when you create an entry application for the first time by clicking on the designated link on the chapter's awards landing page.
+If you have previously submitted a project, you already have an account in OpenWater and will be able to login with your credentials.
+If you have not previously submitted an entry, you will automatically create an account when you begin an entry the first time.

 - All information will be used as entered on the website gallery and for publication.
 Please be thorough and consistent in completing your field entries and double-check for spelling errors.

 - Use N/A or other appropriate text in fields that are mandatory if there is no info or it's not pertinent to your project.

 - This uncut 2015 Jury video contains valuable tips on preparing an appealing submission.
 (26:53 min) See also AIA DC’s ‘Winning 101’ resource on design awards and competition entries.